 First, I only cook the lamb meat without any vegetables.
 The reason is simple, that is to let the lamb meat release its fat and juice all around the grill, in a way it's oiling the surface.
 That way, vegetables that will be added after will be cooked in the juices from the lamb, delicious!

-Preheat the grill on a medium heat and add the lamb.
+Preheat the grill on medium heat and add the lamb.
 Be sure to season it with salt and pepper and cook until browned.

 Once one side is browned, flip them over and cook the other side until browned as well.
-For the first batch, you can either eat them as they are (simply seasoned with salt and pepper) or dip in the sauce already.
+For the first batch, you can either eat them as they are (simply seasoned with salt and pepper) or dip them in the sauce already.

 I personally eat the first ones only with salt and pepper to enjoy the lamb meat as it is!